William Miller: Reviving the Hope of the Second Coming

 Miller believed, as did many theologians before him, that a day in Bible prophecy equals one year (Numbers 14:34; Ezekiel 4:6).
 This meant that this prophecy was referring to 2,300 literal years.

-In addition, he realized that Daniel 9 connected with Daniel 8 and provided a starting point for both prophecies: 457 BC—the time of the decree to rebuild Jerusalem.
+In addition, he realized that Daniel 9 connected with Daniel 8 and provided a starting point for the prophecies in both chapters: 457 B.C.—the time of the decree to rebuild Jerusalem.

 Miller wasn’t sure, so he kept it to himself as he continued to study out objections.